MicrosoftDocs/winrt-api/windows.gaming.input.custom/hidgamecontrollerprovider_sendoutputreport_979595345.md

 ## -description

-Sends the specified HID (Human Interface Device) output report from the host to the device.
-TODO: ???
+Sends the specified HID (Human Interface Device) output report to the device.

 ## -parameters